Kishore1607/Vanha-Back-End/README.md

    * name ( null, empty, pattern )
    * category ( null, empty, pattern )
    * product id ( null, empty, pattern )
+   * seller id ( null, empty, pattern )
    * description ( null, empty )
-   * status  ( null, empty )
    * used duration ( null, empty, pattern )
    * price (100000000< price >0)
    * min price (100000000< price >0)
-   * id ( id > 0 )
    * used period (100 < price > 0)
-   * seller id (seller id > 0)

 * Business Validation
   * name does exists or not
 #### Message:
+  * Invalid product input
-  * product cannot be null
+  * Product Id can't null or empty
   * Name can't null or empty
-  * Category can't null or empty
-  * Product id can't null or empty
   * Description can't null or empty
-  * Status can't null or empty
-  * Used duration can't null or empty
+  * Price should between the limit 1 - 100000000
-  * Price should with in range of above 0 and below  100000000
+  * Price should between the limit 1 - 100000000
-  * min price should with in range of above 0 and below  100000000
-  * Id should with in range of above 0
+  * Minimum amount price should be lesser than price
-  * Used period should with in range of above 0 and below  100
+  * Used period should between the limit 1 - 100
-  * Seller id should with in range of above 0
-  * min price should below the quoted price
-  * Product name already exists
+  * Product already exists
+  * User already exists
 #### Flow:

 > Note: Invalid happen when the input provided does not meet the criteria.